 Good thing there’s a solution.
 One that may provide a great opportunity* for you.

 *Note: I’m not engaged in digital marketing with the Geese Chasing franchisors listed below.

 Who would have thunk it?

-Employees who don’t need you to provide them with things like wages, Workmen’s Compensation, retirement plans…the list goes on.
+Better yet, they’re employees that don’t need you to provide them with things like wages, Workmen’s Compensation, retirement plans…the list goes on.

 Who Are The Customers?

 Does your community have a golf course, pool, park, recreation areas, and/or a pond or two?

 Are there homeowners who own properties that tend to attract geese?